 Joan Mitchell Center Community Partnerships

 The Joan Mitchell Center aspires to be an asset to an already culturally rich neighborhood in New Orleans.
 Working with a broad range of individuals and institutions throughout the city is integral to the Center's mission and goals.
 The Joan Mitchell Center is intentional and deliberate in developing reciprocal institutional relationships throughout the city and finding ways to partner on community-based projects.

-In this capacity, the Center is occasionally available for public use and guest accommodations, with priority given to artists and non-profit organizations.
+In this capacity, the Center has occasionally been made available for public use and guest accommodations, with priority given to artists and non-profit organizations.
 In addition to several guest rooms, the varied spaces at the Center can accommodate many kinds of events, from a small retreat to a large benefit gala.